Free Things to Do in Freetown

 Not free, but absolutely worth the small cost.

-Ferry to Tagrin $2 round trip
+Local Ferry to Tagrin & Back Around $1 round trip for foot passengers

 Tips for Free Activities